toribnax/swe432tomcat/README.md

 *Windows:* Using the wizard will install the DB, services and basic tools we need to manage and query the database.

-*Mac:* Select Postgres.app with PostgreSQL 12.
+*MacOS:* Select Postgres.app with PostgreSQL 12, and install it.
 Then execute this command in your terminal:
 ```ShellSession
 sudo mkdir -p /etc/paths.d &&
 echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp